-On Black Friday you may find yourself thinking should you buy a Polaroid TV?
-You might be confused about putting those words together – don't Polaroid make, you know, cameras?
+There are plenty of good, cheap televisions around – and you may well find yourself checking out a super-cheap Polaroid TV in your local supermarket.
+Then again, you might be confused about putting those words together – don't Polaroid make, you know, cameras?

 Yes, Polaroid pioneered instant photography several decades ago with the invention of the Polaroid camera.
 After the American brand's heyday, however – when digital cameras bankrupted the business – the Polaroid name is now licensed on a number of audio products, smartphone photography apps, and retro clothing.